- Authors

 Technical Stack: Embracing MobX

 At that time, I was getting a bit tired of the Redux boilerplate in my day-to-day work.
-Don't get me wrong - Redux is fantastic for large applications, but sometimes you want something lighter, something different.
+Redux is fantastic for large applications, but sometimes you want something lighter.
 That's when I decided to experiment with MobX.

 MobX offered a refreshingly simple approach to state management: